Penal Code 286 covers sodomy charges in the state of California.

 Talk to a Lawyer About Penal Code 286: Sodomy

 Sodomy charges should receive serious attention in California.
 A conviction for sodomy could result in incarceration and high fines.
 Fortunately, a sex crimes lawyer in Los Angeles could help with these charges.
 Find out how by contacting the Simmrin Law Group.
-It’s easy to reach us.
-Just call (310) 997-4688.
-You can also complete our online contact form.
+It is easy to reach us.
+Just call us or complete our online contact form.

 Let us review the charges you face with a free consultation.